Learn how to build an iOS application that can claim an mDoc via OID4VCI

 Retrieve offer details and present them to the user

-The next capability to build is for the user to be able to review the Credential offer details before agreeing to claim any credentials.
+The next capability to build is to display the Credential offer details to the user before they agree to claim any credentials.
 Credential discovery is the process in which a wallet application retrieves the offer details, including:

 - What Issuer is offering the credentials?